INFORMATION #4-1: Function of Each Wire in Digitrax' Loconet

 Please note that the recommendation below refers to connecting a ground wire between your boosters.
 In the recommendation below, you are connecting the grounds of your boosters together.
 This is different than connecting your booster outputs together.
 The grounds of your boosters should be connected together.

-RECOMMENDATION #4-6: Run a Heavy Ground Wire Between Your Boosters:
+Run a Heavy Ground Wire Between Your Boosters and Command Station:

-You should run a heavy wire between the ground (lower gray spring terminal), or case, of each booster to the other boosters.
-It is also extremely important when doing this, that you disconnect wires #2 & #5 (for Digitrax supplied cables, the black and yellow wires) in your booster network.
+Digitrax runs a ground through their Loconet cable.
+So hooking up a good floating ground creates ground loops.
+Therefore, it is also extremely important when doing this, that you disconnect wires #2 & #5 (for Digitrax supplied cables, the black and yellow wires) in your booster network.

 Adding the heavy ground wire makes a better common reference connection between boosters than the second and fifth wire do.
 Eliminating the second and fifth wire from the booster network prevents "ground loops."
 Ground loops can also be a cause of booster fighting or otherwise corrupting the data on the network.
 Note that I said remove the ground wires (Digitrax #2 & #5) from your booster network.
 Do not remove these wires from your throttle network.